Mystics’ Elena Delle Donne expected to return Sunday after nearly two-year hiatus

 This is the first time Delle Donne and Charles will play together for Washington, though they both played for the United States in the 2016 Olympic Games.

 Teammates have raved about Delle Donne’s limited practice time, saying she looks like the dominant version of herself.
-The Mystics’ offense has fallen to No. 6 in the league, averaging 81.2 points after scoring a season-low 20 points in the second half of a 77-64 loss to the Phoenix Mercury on Thursday.
-The team is shooting just 40.5 percent from the field, second-worst in the league, and 32.5 percent from three-point range.
-Delle Donne should have an immediate impact on an offense that has largely been carried by Charles, who leads the league in usage.
+The Mystics’ offense has fallen to No. 6 in the WNBA, averaging 81.2 points after scoring a season-low 20 points in the second half of a 77-64 loss to the Phoenix Mercury on Thursday.
+The team is shooting just 40.5 percent from the field, second worst in the league, and 32.5 percent from three-point range.
+Delle Donne should have an immediate impact on an offense that has largely been carried by Charles, who leads the WNBA in usage.

 “As long as she’s feeling good, I’m thankful,” guard Sydney Wiese said.
 “Because I know that backs, they’re nothing to mess around with.
 I just want to make sure she feels good and she feels comfortable. … You want to be mindful that she hasn’t played a real basketball game in two years.
-It’s not like she’s going to come out 35-40 minutes — that’s not realistic.
+It’s not like she’s going to come out 35 to 40 minutes — that’s not realistic.

 “It’s Elena Delle Donne, and when she’s playing, it’s Elena Delle Donne.
-I just got here a couple months ago, but playing with her is a privilege and I’ve felt that the times we’ve been on the floor together.”
+I just got here a couple months ago, but playing with her is a privilege, and I’ve felt that the times we’ve been on the floor together.”

 Read more from The Post: